EXPLORE THIS STORY

 Exclusive focus on local democracy at the expense of international issues

-The narrative framing presents local democracy as an orderly and transparent process, with functional institutions (Comelec) and clear procedures.
+The narrative framing presents local democracy as an orderly and transparent process, with functioning institutions (Comelec) and clear procedures.
 This positive representation of the electoral process contrasts with often critical coverage of national issues, suggesting relative confidence in local democratic mechanisms despite the country's broader political challenges.

 Geographic bias systematically privileging domestic issues over international ones